Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Extended Evaluation

 \subsection{Extended Results}

+In Table~\ref{tab:supplementary:mixed_strategies}, we further analyze the improvements from our method by considering alternative strategies to reduce computational costs.
+First, we consider \pname{SEA-RAFT} cascaded variants with more iterations at the lower resolution, but observe significant reduction in flow quality.
+Second, instead of using our correlation sampler, we run the default implementation on internal processing resolutions it is feasible on 80GB GPU, before switching to the on-demand sampler.
+While small improvement over on-demand sampler is achieved, it is significantly outperformed by our algorithm.

-In Table~\ref{table:full_results}, we provide full results of all evaluated methods.
+In Table~\ref{table:full_results}, we provide the full results of all evaluated methods on the \pname{Charge} $8K$ dataset.
 The first part of the table contains methods that do not employ correlation volume sampling and do not benefit from performance improvements using our efficient volume sampling algorithm.

+In Figure~\ref{fig:sup:lines_charge}, we visually plot the 1px error results and runtime depending on the input scaling resolution.
+It can be observed that several method degrade in quality when used with the highest resolution inputs.

 In Figures~\ref{fig:flow:compare_010}-\ref{fig:flow:compare_060}, we provide additional qualitative comparisons.